Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/reference/cli_commands.md

 **Description:**
 Runs: metadata-download → build

-Just builds the dbt project with minimal overhead.
+Builds the dbt project with metadata download.

 **Arguments:**
 - `[DBT_PROJECT_DIR]` - The path to the dbt_project directory [default: .]